 Yoga is a form of natural exercise designed to realign all of the body’s energy centres, reduce stress, and provide a sense groundedness during life’s challenging moments.
 Your client can build physical strength with progressively challenging yoga poses.
 Yoga also increases inner strength, promoting feelings of increased self-esteem and well-being to support effective handling of challenging interview questions.

 Combine deep breathing with a few yogic poses one at a time:

 - Warrior Pose (a great confidence builder)

 - Half-Moon Pose

 Exercise 3: Healing Crystals

-Another technique to use involves holding a raw crystal or wearing one on a chain.
+Another tactic for holistic interview preparation involves holding a raw crystal or wearing one on a chain.
 Some people just keep the crystal in a pocket or purse.
 The healing properties of crystals can promote physical and mental stamina, improve communication, trust, and confidence in stressful situations, especially interviews.
 Crystals can be found in holistic healing shops, natural health stores, at health fairs, and online.

 Help your client find a raw, genuine crystal that aligns with their needs and goals.
 Encourage your client to say a positive affirmation while holding the crystal.
 For example, they may choose to repeat, “All is well in my world” or “I am on the path to positive change in my career.”